 General FAQ: UArts’ Response to Coronavirus

-This FAQ addresses frequently asked questions about coronavirus (COVID-19) as it relates to University of the Arts.
+This FAQ addresses frequently asked questions about the coronavirus (COVID-19) pandemic as it relates to University of the Arts.
 For general information and health guidance, visit Centers for Disease Control (CDC) or the World Health Organization.

 Is campus operating?

 Academic buildings are closed until further notice.
-Only essential staff as designated by a Vice President may enter buildings.
+Only essential staff as designated by a vice president may enter buildings.

 I lost my work-study position due to the suspension of the program.
 Is there any financial help available to me?